 Check out our video of some of the spectacular scenery you can expect to see in Jiuzhaigou to whet your appetite for your own visit.
-For more of the sights on offer, see our photos of the area.
 You may also want to check out our travel information on the area for further details.